-Before getting to the list of marketing tools, a note on team collaboration.
-For the purposes of this post we’re defining team colaboration as teams that are working on content and have multiple people contributing regardless of location.
-These may include both internal and external teams that are both interactive within their team and within other teams.
+Before getting to the list of marketing tools, a note on the team collaboration, for the purposes of this post, we’re defining team collaboration tools as teams that are working on content and have multiple people contributing regardless of location.
+These may include both internal and external teams who work remotely that are both interactive within their team and within other teams.

-The top seven marketing tools for team collaboration are:
+The top eleven marketing tools for team collaboration are:

 This online app is a fantastic communication tool for businesses.
-It allows you to share your screen with the people you’re calling in addition to having a robust voice and video capabilities in order to communicate with people around regardless of location for free.
-One downside is it’s only free for one device to connect to another so it isn’t the best option when you have multiple team members that need to all connect at once.
+It allows you to share your screen with the people you’re calling in addition to having robust voice and video capabilities in order to communicate with people around regardless of location for free.
+One downside is that it’s only free for one device to connect to another, so it isn’t the best option when you have multiple team members that need to connect at once.

 Dropbox is excellent for syncing and sharing files between computers and other users.
 It is simple to create file folders and share them with others.
 This is very useful for marketers to share marketing materials with different teams.
 It’s also ideal for backing up data because you can set folders to automatically synch.
 This is also convenient for making sure no one has outdated versions.
 Just be aware that compared to other cloud storage providers, Dropbox becomes fairly expensive for larger amounts of space.

-Google has created a suite of tools which allows you to create and share documentation online using a web browser.
-One of the best features of this is to be able to be editing, suggesting, and commenting with multiple people regardless of location.
-With their hangout feature you can video chat, have screen sharing capabilities, and allow for recording as well.
-The downside is you can’t do any of it while not connected to the internet.
-Additionally with hangouts specifically it can lag and drop the calls periodically.
+Google has created a suite of tools that allows you to create and share documentation online using a web browser.
+One of the best features of this is to be able to be editing, suggest, and comment with multiple people regardless of location.
+With their hangout feature, you can video chat, have screen sharing capabilities, and allow for recording as well.
+The downside is you can’t do any of it while not connected to the spectrum internet.
+Additionally hangouts specifically it can lag and drop the calls periodically.

 Penflip has been called “the GitHub for writers.”
 If you’re not familiar with GitHub, it’s a platform for saving your code and all your edits while allowing for collaboration.
 Similarly, Penflip allows writers to edit within the browser.
 Once you’ve completed, you can send a link to gather feedback which is nice to have version control with the revision history built right in.
 The main downside to Penflip is the pricing structure which is free for public projects but if you want to keep your writing private then you need to pay $8/month for 50 projects or $22/month for 150 projects.
 This shouldn’t be much of a drawback from a business perspective but it is something to keep in mind.